First Look at What's Coming to Netflix in July 2020 - What's on Netflix

 - A Touch of Green (Season 1) – Taiwanese war drama series telling the story of pilots and their families in WW2.

-- Chico Bon Bon: Monkey with a Tool Belt (Season 2) N – More animated adventures with the clever monkey.
+- Chico Bon Bon: Monkey with a Tool Belt (Season Two) N – More animated adventures with the clever monkey.

 - Cleo & Cuquin (Season 1) – Kids animated series.